matiaspakua/tech.notes.io/pages/sw_and_system_architecture/sustainable_software_architecture.md

 ## Software architecture and sustainability

 - **Software architecture**: the structure of a software product, consisting of elements, their externally visible properties, and their relationships.

+-> Important to notice that EVERY software has a architecture underline.

 - **Software archeology**: the process of recovering the original architecture of a software product from the source code, when it is not documented or known.

 ![](../../images/software_archeology.jpeg)